By Rajkamal Rao

 - At this point, you have two options:

-- Transfer to a 4-year college via an articulation agreement (we cover this in Core Idea 4).
+- If you're a U.S. resident or citizen, or if you don't want to work after getting an AS degree, you can transfer to a 4-year college via an articulation agreement (we cover this in Core Idea 4).

 A Note About Rao Advisors Premium Services